Rattlesnake Advisory

 - Listen for the buzz of a rattlesnake’s rattle warning you it is there.

-- Avoid placing your hands or feet where you cannot see clearly.
+- Avoid placing your hands or feet in places where you cannot see clearly.

 - For maximum safety, consider keeping your dog on a leash.

-Leave it alone – do not try to capture or harm it.
+Leave it alone—do not try to capture or harm it.
 All native wildlife is protected by law, and it is safest to leave it alone.
 If you see a snake, do not approach.
-Move carefully and slowly away or around it while giving it plenty of space.
+Move carefully and slowly away or around it to give it plenty of space.

 - If bitten by a rattlesnake, stay calm and have someone call 911.
-Remain calm by lying down with the affected limb lower than the heart.
-Getting medical attention quickly is critical - do not use tourniquets, “sucking,” or snake bite kits.
-If you are by yourself, walk calmly to the nearest source of help to dial 911.
-Do not run.
+Lie down with the affected limb lower than the heart.
+Getting medical attention quickly is critical—do not use tourniquets, sucking, or snakebite kits.
+If you are alone, walk calmly to the nearest source of help to dial 911.
+Do not run; doing so increases your heart rate and spreads poisoned blood faster through the body.

 - If bitten by any other type of snake, wash the wound with soap and water or an antiseptic and seek medical attention.

-Download the Park District’s Common Snakes brochure or watch our Gopher Snake or Rattlesnake video to learn how to tell the difference between rattlesnakes and gopher snakes.
-Additional information is available at ebparks.org/safety/wildlife-encounters.
+Download the Park District’s Common Snakes Brochure or watch the Gopher Snake or Rattlesnake Video to learn how to tell the difference between rattlesnakes and gopher snakes.
+Additional information is available on the Wildlife Encounters webpage.